QEHS-Market-Place/Promotions.github.io/README.md

 - [ ] ZIP Package
 - [ ] Upload Package as v1 to Releases
 - [ ] Copy Releases URL to Google Classroom Post

+### Promotional Information
+- [ ] See Google Classroom for Promotional Videos
+- [ ] Title: Summer Market Place, Game Con 2024
+- [ ] Description: " Are you a Gamer?
+Do you want to be?
+See Mr. Mercer about Game Con 2024 details.
+Or ...
+Better Yet ...
+Play the games students presented at the Marketplace.
+Immerse yourself in Queene Awesome.
+You can even check out the source code.
+Join the Google Classroom using the code "xlscqya". "

 ---